larioandr/vehicle-rfid-analytic/README.md

 Analytics for moving vehicles radio-frequency identification based on EPC Class-1 Generation-2 UHF RFID standard.

 ## Timeline
-The first release is scheduled at 25 January 2017.
+The first release is scheduled at 8 February 2017.